D38 Deliberates: A Community Engagement Opportunity

 Information Systems Security Update

 LPSD actively secures and protects our information systems.
 In light of recent cybersecurity events involving schools around the nation, we want to remind our families of the deliberate actions LPSD employs to protect student data.
-Detailed information available here.
+More detailed information is available on LPSD's Data Privacy and Security page.

 LPSD Finance Audit Results